-This research was supported in part by the Office of Naval Research under MURI research contract N00014-02-1-0715.
+This research was supported in part by the National Science Foundation under Grant No. CCR-0325529 and the Office of Naval Research under MURI research contract N00014-02-1-0715.
 Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the research sponsors.
+Qingfeng Huang would also like to thank Ivan Stojmenovic for information on related work.
+Furthermore, the authors would also like to note that this paper is an extension of our preliminary work that appeared in INFOCOM 2004 [9].